If you run an older cannabis testing facility in the state of California, then this article is for you.

 In the past, legacy labs could just pay a fee and receive a temporary license with less requirements and minimal validation enforcement.

 These came with the expectation that they’d go through renewal within a year.

 However, renewal restrictions have gotten tighter, so tight, in fact, that many legacy labs will no longer be in compliance due to several common issues:

 It’s estimated that roughly 10 percent of legacy labs do standard operating procedures (SOPs) and best practices the right way.

 For example, one of the main problems is that they aren’t using two sets of standards to measure cannabinoid content.

-Standards are testing procedures that reduce the chance of errors when testing the potency and purity of compounds.
+Standards are testing calibrants that reduce the chance of errors when testing the potency and purity of compounds.

-To ensure accuracy, you need a way to double-check the accuracy of your testing methods (think of it like a liquid-compound version of calibrating a weed scale).
+To make sure your testing results are proper, you need a way to double-check the accuracy of your methods (think of it like a liquid-compound version of calibrating a cannabis scale).

 If you aren’t already doing this, you won’t pass BCC testing regulations.

 However, in a lot of cases this is just the tip of the iceberg.